juliobalu/list-em-metrics/README.md

 # list-em-metrics
- List metics like AWS CLI for Enhanced Monitoring
+ List metrics like AWS CLI for Enhanced Monitoring

 ## About

  This project is a demo, and uses boto3 and click to list metrics from Enhanced Monitoring for a specific RDS DB Instance.
 Users can list all available metrics (limited by 2000 data points) or chose a specific period.

- I designed this project deu to Enhanced Monitoring Graphs limitation for 1 hour period.
+ I designed this project due to Enhanced Monitoring Graphs limitation for 1 hour period.

 ## Configuring